polkafoundry/polkadocs/docs/FAQ/README.md

 - Icetea wraps blockchain operations in easy-to-use libraries.
 Developers can start programming using the same Javascript functionality they are currently familiar with.
 - Application data can be stored off the blockchain for performance and scalability.
 - Icetea dApp platform comes with DocuGuard, a decentralized document storage service.
 - Icetea platform supports hybrid.
-So that, decentralized data can be stored on chain, essential data can be stored on decentralized storage services and other data can be stored on cloud servers of own choice.
+So that, decentralized data can be stored on-chain, essential data can be stored on decentralized storage services and other data can be stored on cloud servers of own choice.